genderkit/genderkit/_articles/packing.md

 You may also need something to hold the packer in place:

 - *tight/sports underwear:* wearing tight underwear or multiple layers of underwear can often be enough to hold the packer in place.
 - *packer pouches:* also known as "cock socks", these are fabric pouches with Velcro on one side that attach to the inside of your underwear.
-[UK Trans Shop](https://uktransshop.co.uk/) are a retailer that stocks these.
+[Trans Shop UK](https://uktransshop.co.uk/) are a retailer that stocks these.
 - *packer harnesses/straps:* a strap that goes around your hips which attaches to the packer to hold it in place.
 - *boxer harnesses:* boxer shorts with a built in ring or pouch that the packer fits in to hold it in place.
 [Spectrum Outfitters](https://spectrumoutfitters.co.uk/pages/3-in-1-spectrum-boxer) offer boxer shorts with this feature.
 - *DIY options:* such as modifying an existing pair of underwear by stitching in a pocket.